jabackf/Blubber2/README.md

 -Stuff to add: Item spawner pipe, push buttons, drop platforms, dissappearing platforms, enemies, water, dialog system, inventory system, items with actions

 Dialog
--Reduce velocity to 0 when dialog initiated
--Maybe a default answer branch?
-IE, a place to go if none of the listed options are entered -Maybe add a topperstring to the AnswerBranch class?
-This string gets added to the front of the message in the dialog box -Character emotions or actions while talking -Character change facing direction to point to the one talking -Case sensitivty for text entry?
--Add pause and resume feature for auto dialog (for if character interupts)
+-Character emotions or actions while talking -Character change facing direction to point to the one talking -Add pause and resume feature for auto dialog (for if character interupts)